MycroftAI/lingua-franca/readme.md

 We welcome all contributions to Lingua Franca.
 To get started:

 ### 0. Sign a Contributor Licensing Agreement
-To protect yourself, the project, and users of Mycroft technologies we require a Contributor Licensing Agreement (CLA) before accepting any code contribution.
-This agreement makes it crystal clear that along with your code you are offering a license to use it within the confines of this project.
+To protect yourself, the project, and users of Mycroft technologies, we require a Contributor Licensing Agreement (CLA) before accepting any code contribution.
+This agreement makes it crystal clear that, along with your code, you are offering a license to use it within the confines of this project.
 You retain ownership of the code, this is just a license.

 You will also be added to [our list of excellent human beings](https://github.com/MycroftAI/contributors)!